nerd-coder/svelte-zod-form/README.md

 })
 ```

-Then pass the schem to `ZodFormStore`:
+Then pass the schema to `ZodFormStore`:

 ```ts
 const form = new ZodFormStore(loginSchema, { onSubmit: (v) => console.log('Submitted values:', v) })